-Under the leadership of co-chairs Governor John Hickenlooper and Isaac Slade, lead singer of The Fray, Take Note Colorado is an initiative built on the belief that we can all play a role in bringing music into the lives of students.
-Other steering and committee members include: musicians, philanthropists, music industry leaders, community and nonprofit leaders and representatives from the government.
-Supporters include thousands of Coloradoans who believe firmly in the power of music to change lives and drive positive social change.
-Together, all of us can contribute to a future where access to music is a reality for every K‑12 student.
+Take Note Colorado was launched in January 2017 under the leadership of former Governor John Hickenlooper and Isaac Slade of the Fray, who share the belief that we can all play a role in bringing music into the lives of students.
+Hickenlooper and Slade were joined by musicians, philanthropists, music industry leaders, government representatives, community and nonprofit leaders to help realize this vision.
+Since then, Take Note has gained the support of thousands of Coloradans who believe in the power of music to change lives and drive positive social change.
+Learn more about Take Note's Impact in Colorado since 2017 here.

 Take Note Colorado's Grant Program funds programs offering Colorado youth (Grades K‑12) innovative, culturally responsive, equitable access to musical instruments and instruction.
 Learn more about the grant application timeline, guidelines and FAQs here.

 Download and read our 2017-2019 Founders Report here.

 Download and read our 2021-2022 Take Note Brochure here.

 If you have questions or need more information, please contact Jayne Buck, Administrative Manager for Take Note Colorado at firstname.lastname@example.org.